Kunori47/Uvote/README.md

-# Uvotechain - Decentralized Voting Platform
+# Uvote - Decentralized Voting Platform

 A decentralized prediction market platform built on Ethereum where creators can create tokens and their followers can participate in prediction markets.